On Feedback Vertex Set: New Measure and New Structures

-Note that the second case in Rule 2 includes the case where one or both neighbors of $v$ are not in $V_2$.
+Note that the second case in Rule 2 includes the cases where the two neighbors of $v$ are both in $V_1$, or both in $V_2$, or one in $V_1$ and one in $V_2$.
+In this case, we can pick any of the rules 2.1 and 2.2 and apply it.

 The correctness of Rule 1 is trivial: no degree-0 or degree-1 vertices can be contained in any cycle.
-On the other hand, although Rule 2 is also easy to verify for the general {\sc fvs} problem \cite{chenfomin} (because any cycle containing a degree-2 vertex $v$ must also contain the two neighbors of $v$), it is much less obvious for the {\sc disjoint-fvs} problem -- the two neighbors of a degree-2 vertex $v$ in $V_1$ may not be in $V_1$ and cannot be included in the objective $V_1$-FVS.
-For this, we have the following lemma.
+On the other hand, although Rule 2 is also easy to verify for the general {\sc fvs} problem \cite{chen-08-ufvs} (because any cycle containing a degree-2 vertex $v$ must also contain the two neighbors of $v$), it is much less obvious for the {\sc disjoint-fvs} problem -- the two neighbors of the degree-2 vertex $v$ may not be in $V_1$ and cannot be included in the objective $V_1$-FVS.
+For this, we have the following lemmas.